 - The opening of "Shawn Gets the Yips" has one for Lassiter.
 The second Shawn tells him there's a guy with a gun, he goes Guns Akimbo on the hooded man, exchanging fire with him.
 Sure, he misses, but the fact that he carried guns to a baseball game...

-- "Shawn Takes a Shot in the Dark," is a crowning moment of awesome for almost the entire cast, but specifically for Shawn, who, over the course of the episode, escapes from the trunk of a moving car, jumps from one car to another during a high-speed chase, and uses a gun for only the second time in the series to successfully hit a target both his ex-cop father and Detective Lassiter couldn't.
+- "Shawn Takes a Shot in the Dark," is a crowning moment of awesome for almost the entire cast, but specifically for Shawn, who, over the course of the episode, escapes from the trunk of a moving car, jumps from one car to another during a high-speed chase, and uses a gun for only the second time in the series to successfully hit a target both his ex-cop father and Detective Lassiter couldn't with a bullet wound in his shoulder.
 However, the true CMoA for Shawn is when he uses his hypersensitivity to watch a bullet as it's fired at him.
 It still hits him, but damn!

 Lassiter: Nice shooting, Detective.

 - The first is in the pilot, with the only witness being Lassiter's partner, who is replaced by Juliet in the second episode of the series.
 This scene establishes that Shawn is a crack shot as he fires through the bullet holes previously made by Lassie's old partner at the gun range.
 Which makes it a CMoA in itself and grants another one for setting up a bit and waiting 4 years for the payoff.

 - Also earns us this gem of a line, which coming from Lassiter is awesome in and of itself:

 - "If Shawn really has been shot, there's no room I'm not gonna bust open to find my son."

 - From "Mister Yin Presents", Lassiter gets one.

 Lassiter: You have other units, chief.
 I'll be going to get my partner now.